 Stuttgart–Barcelona

-All roads lead to rome, and some railroads also lead to Barcelona.
+All roads lead to Rome, and some railroads also lead to Barcelona.
 Coming from Stuttgart, Germany, there are two very scenic routes to Barcelona using the little-known French night train network.
 Start your journey in Stuttgart in the morning, spend a day to explore Paris and hop on an Intercité de Nuit to southern France.
 Wake up with views of the Mediterranean coast or winding your way up into the Pyrinees.

 What a way to start your Erasmus+ semester!